 The AGM is the principal forum for dialogue with shareholders.
 The Board welcomes questions and comments relating to the Group's business or performance from shareholders at AGMs.
 Shareholders are given an opportunity to air their views and direct questions to the Board on matters affecting the Group.
 The Chairman of the Board and the respective Chairman of the ARMC, NC and RC, all other Directors, Management and representatives of the external audit firm are normally present at the AGM to address questions from shareholders.
 Shareholders will be informed of the rules, including voting procedures that govern general meetings of shareholders.
-Currently, according to the Articles, at any general meeting, a resolution put to the vote of the meeting shall be decided on a show of hands, unless before or on the declaration of the results of the show of hands, a poll is demanded in the manner as set out in the Articles which enables the Company to dispense with the time and costs of a poll unless a poll is demanded.
-Where a resolution has been put to vote by poll, the Company will make an announcement of the detailed results showing the number of votes cast for and against each resolution and the respective percentages.
-The Company has not amended its Articles to provide for absentia voting methods which call for elaborate and costly implementation of a fool-proof system, the need for which does not presently arise.
+Where a resolution has been put to vote, the Company will make an announcement of the detailed results showing the number of votes cast for and against each resolution and the respective percentages.
+The Company has not amended its Constitution to provide for absentia voting methods which call for elaborate and costly implementation of a fool-proof system, the need for which does not presently arise.
 Minutes of general meetings are prepared and available to shareholders upon their request in accordance with applicable laws.